jennosgroup/laratables/readme.md

 ## Getting Started

+If you are going to create numerous html tables across your site that will share similar styles and features, it is best to create a basetable class and let all your other tables extend this class.

-Start by creating a class that extends `Laratables\BaseTable`.
+For example, let's create a class that extends `Laratables\BaseTable`.

 ```php
 <?php